xmengju/RRBoost/README.md

 devtools::install_github("xmengju/RRBoost")
 ```

-We will illustrate the use of the package with the `airfoil` dataset.
-It
+Below we illustrate the use of the package with the `airfoil` dataset.
-consists of `n = 1503` observations with `p = 5` explanatory variables,
+It consists of `n = 1503` observations with `p = 5` explanatory
-and the goal is to predict the response variable `y`.
-We load the data
+variables, and the goal is to predict the response variable `y`.
+We load
-and look at the first few observations:
+the data and look at the first few observations:

 ``` r
 library(RRBoost)